 Course Maps/Diagrams

-Maps are posted on the race web site and on location at the event showing the start, finish, marker and water craft locations.
+Maps are posted on the race web site and on location at the event showing the start, finish, marker, and water craft locations.

 Medical tents, toilets, and location of facilities for food and water, etc. are clearly designated by signage at the event site.